tidy-intelligence/r-wbwdi/README.md

 [API](https://datahelpdesk.worldbank.org/knowledgebase/articles/889392-about-the-indicators-api-documentation).
-WDI provides more than 24,000 country or region-level indicators for various contexts. `wbwdi` enables users to download, process and work with WDI series across multiple geographies and time periods.
+WDI provides more than 24,000 country or region-level indicators for various contexts. `wbwdi` enables users to download, process and work with WDI series across multiple entities and time periods.

 The package is designed to work seamlessly with International Debt Statistics (IDS) provided through the